yacht7/docker-mullvad/README.md

 ```

 ### Port forwarding
 Port forwarding is handled outside of this image.
 You'll want to add ports in the [Mullvad account page](https://mullvad.net/en/account/ports/).
-Just click to add ports, and they will automatically be forwarded to your container when it connects.
+Just click to add ports, list them in the environment variable, and they will automatically be forwarded to your container when it connects.

 ### Using with other containers
 Once you have your Mullvad container up and running, you can tell other containers to use `mullvad`'s network stack which gives any container the ability to utilize the VPN tunnel.
 There are a few ways to accomplish this depending how how your container is created.